erew123/alltalk_tts/README.md

 As long as you did the `git clone` method to setup initially, you will be able to go into the folder and use `git pull` to download updates.

+You can use `atsetup` to re-apply the settings file for any necessary module updates.
 ---

 ### 🟨 Diagnostics Help with Issues/Start-up problems etc.